My Family’s Journey to China: Our Motivation, Challenges, Conflicts and Misconceptions

 When breaking the news to the family that we are moving to China, generally the first question asked is why.
 My general answer of “why not” as you can imagine does not satisfy and always requires expansion.
 The second question comes in when they realise we are breaking the norm, as we are moving as a family instead of one going over, checking everything out, and deciding whether the rest should come or not.

 Everyone is different and has different motivations.
 I firmly believe in two principles.
 Firstly, do what you love, what you are passionate about.
 Secondly, know what makes you happy.
 My passion is helping others, sharing my knowledge.

-I’ve been mentoring and coaching companies for a while, doing lectures at schools for teachers and parents, and generally helping people whenever and wherever possible.
+I’ve been mentoring and coaching companies for a while, doing lectures at schools for teachers and parents (perfect experience for teaching in China), and generally helping people whenever and wherever possible.
 This was a side gig, I worked for free and got more satisfaction out of it then my paying job.

 The answer was clear, get paid for what you do, simple isn’t it?
 Not always, the systems in our country sort of makes it difficult and I was getting slightly annoyed with a culture of wanting everything done for them, answers on a plate.

 I started martial arts at the age of five.
 A lot of who I am is founded in Asian culture, especially in China.
 My elective for my master’s was in international management and my cultural study I did was on China.
 I did suggest moving to China to my wife a few years ago, and it was an unarguable no. The biggest barrier to overcome is the media’s portrayal of a country, community or demographic, and of course the word of mouth perception we often take as fact.